Are you a Real Rider? Read on for more information on how you can participate in this special charity event!

 Team must be comprised of a minimum of four riders.
 When registering, riders will choose whether to have Real Rider Cup place them on a team or form their own team.
 Participants forming their own teams may choose represent the racing entity of their choice, such as a specific track, stable, or breeding farm.
 If a team is not declared at registration, the RRC will choose one for the rider.
 Past teams have included Stable/Farm Managers and Staff, Racing Media, Racetrack Kids (juniors), and Jockeys/Exercise Riders/Outriders.
 RRC organizers reserve the right to split or reorganize teams.

-New for 2023: Entry capacity is limited to 30 horse/rider combinations per leg of competition.
+Entry capacity is limited to 30 horse/rider combinations per leg of competition.
 RRC management will review and approve/publish entries to the website as we are able to establish complete teams (a minimum of four entries per team).
 If you are expecting other team members to join your team and did not already provide their information on your entry, please let us know right away who else will be joining your team.

-Each competitor will pay a $25 registration fee and pledges to raise a minimum of $1,000.
 The registration fee is credited to the $1,000 pledge and how you raise those funds is completely up to you.
 Writing a compelling profile for the Real Rider Cup website is a great starting place, as supporters of the event will make donations via the website.
 Competitors in the past have solicited large donations from sponsoring farms, as well as compiled many small donations from friends and family.

 The Real Rider Cup is a show jumping event, so is ridden for fast time over a 2’6” course.
 Dropped rails and disobediences (refusals and runouts) add four-second time penalties to the overall time score per occurrence.
 A cumulative three rails or disobediences, rider fall, or off-course trip are cause for elimination.
 Placings are ranked by lowest score.
 Course maps and course walks will be made available prior to the start of competition.